-SPIN STRONG INCLUDES TWO MAIN FORCES OF RESISTANCE
+SPIN STRONG INCLUDES THREE MAIN FORCES

 1. AIR RESISTANCE opposes forward/circular arm motion.